Italy & Greece: Ancient History, Sustainability, Community

 About Program

-Spend a gap semester exploring rich traditions and modern cultural identity in Italy and Greece.
-These two nations have a significant influence on how the Western world thinks about philosophy, art, religion, economics, and politics.
-Throughout their histories, they have shown resilience in adapting to social, political, and environmental change, and today they continue to maintain a connection with traditional ways of living while also proactively addressing modern challenges associated with the environmental and economic consequences of climate change.
+Our two host countries have largely established how the Western world thinks about philosophy, art, religion, economics, and politics.
+Throughout their histories, they have shown resilience in adapting to social, political, and environmental change, and today they continue to maintain a connection with traditional ways of living while also proactively addressing modern challenges associated with environmental issues, population decline, and migration.

 Program Highlights